briancaffey/mediation-simulator/ARTICLE.md

-## AI in the (Mock) Courtroom: Building Mediation Simulator for the NVIDIA Agent Intelligence Toolkit Hackathon!
+# Building Mediation Simulator for the NVIDIA Agent Intelligence Toolkit Hackathon!

 I'm excited to share a project I've been building for the NVIDIA Agent Intelligence Toolkit Hackathon: **Mediation Simulator**!
 The NVIDIA Agent Intelligence Toolkit (or AgentIQ Toolkit, as it's often called) is a powerful open-source library designed for connecting, evaluating, and accelerating teams of AI agents.
 My goal?
 To see if I could leverage this toolkit to build AI agent teams capable of simulating the entire, complex process of a law school mediation competition.

-### What is Mediation Simulator?
+## What is Mediation Simulator?
 And Why Mediation?

 At its core, Mediation Simulator is my attempt to model the nuanced, semi-structured, three-way conversations that happen in mediation.
 Law school mediation tournaments are events where students practice negotiation and dispute resolution skills.
 This seemed like a really interesting challenge!
 How do you get language models to effectively navigate such a dynamic environment?